selfdriven-octo/octology/docs/index.md

 - [Topology](/what-is-topology/) - how connected/arranged
 - [Incorporating skillzeb.io templates](https://skillzeb.io)

+## As an Intents Framework/Platform

+octology, as an intents framework/platform, is a system where human and community goals are expressed as intents, translated into trusted digital actions via identity, governance, and AI, and anchored on-chain for verifiability.
+It turns community intent into collective spaces and activity. -- [more...](/as-intents-platform)

+---

 ## Related
 - [Actuate Areas of Focus](https://actuate.selfdriven.community/framework/areas-of-focus)
 - Generate *octology* definitions (skillzeb Templates) using the [Progressive Self-Actuation Framework](https://actuate.selfdriven.community).